deesirouss/postgres_read_user/README.md

 # postgres_read_user
-To grant read permission on all databases of Aurora DB to read_user
+To grant read permission on all databases of Aurora DB to read_user Make sure you have already created a user for which you want to grant read only permission.
 ### Clone it
 ### Give execute permission to the script
 > chmod +x postgres.sh